harshithsai218/3_2-Needs/MLDS_Notes/Unit2_LAQ.md

 # Support Vector Machines (SVM)

+*Note: It's recommended to check the Unit 2 for more accurate details*

 Support Vector Machines (SVM) are supervised learning models used for classification and regression tasks.
 They are particularly well-known for their application in classification problems.

 ![](img/2024-06-18-18-26-42.png)